plan · walk · ask

 - Compare cities without getting lost

-Compare 2–3 cities by crowd level, cost, minimum stay, walking feel, best use case, and whether they fit this trip.
+Compare up to 6 cities by crowd level, cost, minimum stay, walking feel, best use case, and whether they fit this trip.

 Once you’re in Italy